A representability theorem for some huge abelian categories: The abelianization of a well generated triangulated category

-is cohomological, sends coproducts into products but is not representable.
-Note that the argument showing that this functor is well defined is similar to the one used in Example \ref{norep}.
+is cohomological, sends coproducts into products but is not representable, as it may be seen in \cite[Example 11]{MS}.
+Note that the argument showing that this functor is well defined is similar to the one used in Examples \ref{locG} and \ref{norep}.
 By Lemma \ref{fstar} the functor is contravariant, exact, sends coproducts into products, but is not representable. \end{example}